-This study expands on the aforementioned National Academies of Sciences report, which found only limited evidence that marijuana or cannabinoids could be effective in treating symptoms of PTSD.72 In fact, the NAS report revealed a stronger association between marijuana use and social anxiety disorders, depressive disorders, and schizophrenia.73 A 2015 Yale University study also showed a connection between marijuana use and PTSD symptoms.74
+Another study expanded on the aforementioned National Academies of Sciences report and found only limited evidence that marijuana or cannabinoids could effectively treat symptoms of PTSD.
+In fact, the NAS report revealed a stronger association between marijuana use and social anxiety disorders, depressive disorders, and schizophrenia.
+A 2015 Yale University study also showed a connection between marijuana use and PTSD symptoms.